OmalPerera/omalperera.github.io/_posts/2017-11-30-Real-time Data-Processing-with-Apache-Kafka-Spark Streaming-and-Scala.md

 ### Starting the Zookeeper Server ###

-  - As you are now in the `kafka_2.10-0.10.2.0` directory (can be differ depends on youy kafka version), execute the following command
+  - As you are now in the `kafka_2.10-0.10.2.0` directory (can be differ depends on your kafka version), execute the following command
   {% highlight bash %}
   sudo bin/zookeeper-server-start.sh config/zookeeper.properties
   {% endhighlight %}